 Example Activities: After reading for general comprehension, Ls’ can be asked to “notice” a specific feature of the genre – eg a) the use of ellipsis in customer reviews on websites such as Tripadvisor.
 Practice can then be given in identifying and using ellipsis, before they are asked to write their own review for the website; b) Ls who need to write expository essays for exams such as IELTS can focus on features such as paragraph organisation.
 They can be given the individual sentence of the paragraph in scrambled order and asked to reconstruct it and justify their order based on features such as content (eg the use of an initial topic sentence) and the logical coherence of the ideas, possibly signalled by connective expressions.

-Recommended viewing: British Council Reading and Writing Genres
+viewing: British Council Reading and Writing

 6. Use: To develop text mediation skills

 Example Activities: a) Some Ls need to translate or interpret texts for others – eg Ls studying to become professional translators, PAs working for a boss who does not speak English.
-They may therefore need to develop the ability to translate both L1 to L2 and vice versa accurately and appropriately; b) others may not need to translate but still have to convey they content of a text (in either L1 or L2) to others – eg EAP Ls need to be able to summarise ideas found in their reading and cite the sources conventionally, both in writing and in speech during tutorials etc. Jigsaw reading activities can be used here : each L in a group reads a different article on the same topic (possibly in English but also in their L1).
+They may therefore need to develop the ability to translate both L1 to L2 and vice versa accurately and appropriately; b) others may not need to translate but still have to convey the content of a text (in either L1 or L2) to others – eg EAP Ls need to be able to summarise ideas found in their reading and cite the sources conventionally, both in writing and in speech during tutorials etc. Jigsaw reading activities can be used here : each L in a group reads a different article on the same topic (possibly in English but also in their L1).
 They then discuss the articles to find out what each said – whether they had the same or different information/opinions etc. Finally, they write a short essay discussing the topic and combining the information.

-Recommended reading: Chiappini and Mansur Mediating a Text
+and Mansur Mediating a Text

 7. Use: To recycle and consolidate language items

-Recommended reading: Willis, D. Techniques for priming and recycling
+reading: Willis, D. Techniques for

 8. Use: To encourage extensive reading for pleasure which will also provide “roughly tuned input” (Krashen) and aid acquisition.

-Example Activity: If the school has a collection of graded readers, these can be used as a class library.
-Each week, learners can be asked to spend 10-15 minutes selecting one that looks interesting and to start reading it – finishing the book at home as part of their homework
+readers, these can be used as a class library.
+Each week, learners can be asked to spend

-Recommended reading: Nation and Waring on Extensive Reading and Graded Readers / Day and Bamford on Extensive Reading
+reading: Nation and Waring on Extensive Reading and Graded Readers / Day and Bamford on Extensive Reading

 9. Use: To practise reading aloud

-Recommended reading: Swift, S. Reading Aloud
+reading: Swift, S. Reading Aloud

-10. Use: To teach/practise dictionary skills
+10. Use: To

 Example Activity: If a text contains unknown words which are not inferable from context, or are pronounced in ways which do not correspond “obviously” to the written form. these can be highlighted/listed on the board and the Ls can use dictionaries to check eg meaning (possibly from multiple possible meanings) and pronunciation.

-Recommended reading: Hayton, T. Using Dictionaries
+reading: Hayton, T. Using Dictionaries